6 minutes estimated reading time

-Google I/O this week played out like a science fair trying to be an Apple keynote.
+Google IO this week played out like a science fair trying to be an Apple keynote.
 It was interesting for me to watch to try and discern how this will affect commercial rivals.

-The most obvious casualty of this move is not Apple or Microsoft but the Java language that Android’s application language is very similar to.
+The most obvious casualty of Google IO announcements is not Apple or Microsoft but the Java language that Android’s application language is very similar to.
 Java was touted in the mid-1990s as a write-once, run-anywhere development language and pops up in surprising places.
 A variant of Java ran most of the pre-iOS smartphone games.
 It provided a development environment for early web applications including those used in the enterprise.
 Java had developed a strong footprint in consumer electronics that Android is now looking to usurp.
 Oracle had worked hard to support Java for embedded devices ever since it released the first Java development kit for OSX a couple of years ago.

 Microsoft has already failed in mobile devices, having spent billions of dollars to maintain a toe hold – this situation may change over time, but for now Microsoft isn’t a relevant player in mobile devices.
-So Microsoft would be more threatened by Google’s integration of its internet services into Android, than by Android itself.
+So Microsoft would be more threatened by the Google IO announcement of integration of its internet services into Android, than by Android itself.
 Gmail has become a development platform in its own right and Google is providing enterprise users with unlimited storage for $10 a month.
 Microsoft’s web services business has been growing rapidly to challenge the current market leader Amazon.
 Every part of that business from Azure cloud computing to hosted Exchange server functions are threatened by Google’s recent announcements.

 Google’s announcement of a smart TV come games console would threaten neither Microsoft nor Sony will be particularly worried by Google’s plans for an Android-powered games console, at least for now.
 It is interesting that Google thinks there still a market for games console casual gaming rather than just for the zealots.
 This could be a winner if Nintendo became a developer and abandoned the Wii U – similarly to SEGA’s retreat from the games console market after the Dreamcast console.